Abdulshakur54/stock-prediction-ml/README.md

-## Frontend For Stock Prediction App Using Machine Learning
+## Machine Learning Repo For Stock Prediction App Using Machine Learning
-**This Repo stores the backend of a Fullstack Web application that employs Machine Learning and AI to predict stock prices of major companies in the United States.**
+**This Repo stores the machine learning part of a Fullstack Web application that employs Machine Learning and AI to predict stock prices of major companies in the United States.**
 **It runs on microservice architecture.**
 **There are 4 microservics in all as stated below**
 1. The **Frontend** being **React**